Satguru Ram Singh: Socio-religious reforms

 Theologically, the origin of Namdhari movement is located in the Sikh tradition of Nam-simran (mediation on the name of God).
 All vices like drinking, consumption of intoxicants and meat were strongly abhorred.
 His predecessor, Guru Balak Singh, had merely stressed upon the importance of chanting God's name as the only righteous religious ritual.
 Guru Ram Singh however would introduce many new elements into the orthodoxy and orthopraxy of the sect.

 Namdhari Guru Ram Singh made it a convention to read the Sikh scriptures, Sri Aadi Guru Granth Sahib (Guru Granth Sahib) and Sri Dasam Guru Granth Sahib (Dasam Granth) daily.
 He directed all the holy Scriptures to be taken out of almirahs (wardrobe, cabinet, or cupboard) and placed with respect in places of worship, and that they be read regularly.
 He had forbidden the worship of tombs and the dead.

 Guru Ram Singh's religious ideals were influenced by his predecessor, however his socio-political, martial reforms and ideology was influenced by Bhai Maharaj Singh.

 The sect under his direction has been described as more puritanical and fundamentalist in-comparison to other Sikh sects of the day.
 They visually stood-out compared to other Sikhs, as they wore only handwoven white robes, wore distinctively-styled turbans, carried wooden staves and wool rosaries, and they used unique greetings and passwords only familiar to fellow members of their sect.
 Their gurdwaras (places of worship) were very simple and this was by design rather than circumstance.

 Furthermore, Namdhari Guru Ram Singh introduced a distinctive method of reciting and performing singing of gurbani in kirtan performances in-which members of the congregation would shriek near the end in ecstasy.
 This earned the sect the alternative name of kuka, from the kuk shrieks they would make.

-Guru Ram Singh taught that the Namdhari sect was the "clean" one due to its devotion to God, and those who killed animals and consumed liqour were mleccha ("unclean").
+Guru Ram Singh taught that the Namdhari sect was the "clean" one due to its devotion to God, and those who killed animals and consumed liquor were mleccha ("unclean").

 In 1863, the colonial authorities perceived the visit of Guru Ram Singh in Amritsar as an attempt to declare himself as the reincarnation of Guru Gobind Singh, but a crackdown by the colonial police prevented him from doing so.
 He had planned to establish a new "Kuka Khalsa" after the declaration.
 After the police crackdown, Guru Ram Singh had been restricted to only his native village for an indefinite period of time by the colonial authorities.